jef-sure/esp32-component-pn5180/README.md

 - **Error handling**: The component detects RX errors (protocol/CRC/collision) and returns failure without automatic retries.
 Implement retries in your application.

 - **MIFARE Classic authentication**:
-  - After auth failure, you must HALT and re-select the card before retrying
-  - Use `proto->halt(proto)` followed by `proto->select_by_uid(proto, uid)`
     - Authentication is per-sector; re-authenticate when crossing sector boundaries
+    - After auth failure, re-select the card before retrying
+    - Some tags/readers may require a HALT before re-select; apply only on failure if needed

 - **CRC policy (ISO14443A)**: Anticollision runs with CRC disabled; SELECT uses CRC enabled.
 After SELECT, CRC remains enabled.